RDifault/advice-generator/README.md

-A project served by Frontend Mentor.
+A project served by Frontend Mentor (https://www.frontendmentor.io/).
 In this project, i built an advice generator that will display a randomized advice everytime a user clicks the button.
 This project serves as my training as frontend developer.
 The advices are served from https://api.adviceslip.com/ You can access this web by visiting https://rdifault.github.io/advice-generator/